FEUP-MEIC-DS-2024-25/T07_G05/README.md

 python3 juncao.py <languague> <code-file> <test-code-file> <context>
 ```

 The context file is optional, so, if you don't provide it, we will return all the possible mutation tests result.
 One important thing is that the **context file must be named as context.txt**.
+The **result is saved in the mutations.txt** file.

 Below you have some examples how to run this code.